History

 When Humberto S. Lopez was 12, his father died unexpectedly, closing the door on the world that had been his.
 Gone was his comfortable life as the son of a successful rancher in Ciudad Obregon, Sonora, Mexico.
 Gone were the days when his mother could care for her six children without worrying about how she would feed them.

+The Lopez family moved to Nogales, Arizona to live with their maternal grandmother.
+Lopez, the oldest of the children, worked hard as a young boy to feed the family.
 He washed dishes, dug ditches, worked the fields, and bagged groceries, soon realizing that without an education his future and prospects of a better life would have been very bleak.

 Losing his father at such an early age, Lopez learned to cope with, and eventually create, a new reality.
 “I probably would not have been so driven to exceed if I had not had a good lifestyle and then gone to poverty,” he reflects.
 There is a dicho, a Spanish proverb or truism, which says, “Hay que aprender a perder antes de saber jugar.”
 Translated to English it means, “One must learn how to lose before learning how to play.”
 In effect, that is what happened to Lopez.